My Treat

 • Include: your account email, display name, and a short explanation.

-A real person reviews every appeal, and we respond within 48 hours.
-If the action was a mistake, we'll restore your account and remove any associated trust-score penalty.
+We review every appeal and respond within 48 hours.
+If the action was a mistake, we'll restore your account.
 You can read what we expect of members in our Community Guidelines.

 Why was my post or message blocked for wording?